 In 1979 with the establishment of Xiyue Temple Relics Administration, Xiyue Temple’s great restoration work started.
 In 1988, Xiyue Temple was listed as China’s National Key Protection Relics.
 Now Huashan Scenic Spot has become a AAAAA national scenic area, attracting huge number of tourists home and abroad each year.

 RMB 100 (Dec-Feb)

 Remark: Your ticket is valid for two days.

 How to get there

-Xiyue Temple is about 1.5km south of Huashan Railway Station (north station) and 5km north of Mt.Huashan.
+Xiyue Temple is about 2.2km southeast of Huashan North Railway Station and 5km north of Mt.Huashan.
 With an entrance ticket, you are able to use the free shuttle buses running between Xiyue Temple and Mt.Huashan.
-From Huashan Railway Station, you can easily get to Xiyue Temple by half hour’s walk.
+From Huashan North Railway Station, you can easily get to Xiyue Temple by half hour’s walk.

 Xiyue Temple used to be an imperial worshipping place for the God of Mt.Huashan.
 So its buildings had higher level of architectures, quite different from the temples of the local communities or common people.
 It resembles the greatness of Forbidden City.
 See the photo below, does it look like Forbidden City?
 It is Xiyue Temple!

 Look like “Forbidden City?.
 It is Xiyue Temple!
 Xiyue Temple faces Mt.Huanshan.
 Its basic layout goes along the axis from south to north through 6 courtyards including Haoling Gate, Lingxing Gate, Jincheng Gate, Imperial Garden, Wanshou Pavilion etc. The present temple is mainly based on the remaints of Ming and Qing dynasties.

 An huge colored glazed screen wall, 30m long and 6m wide, stands in front of the Xiyue Temple Gate.